Ney2/crypto-hunter/README.md

    1. Clone the repository (https://github.com/Ney2/crypto-hunter)
    2. Then open the folder in your local environment using any code editor
    3. Open terminal
-   4. Change the directrory in your terminal to the repository
+   4. Change the directory in your terminal to the repository
    5. Type npm start in your terminal, this will open the project in your browser

 ### Author 1